 - use of unauthorised aids, - repeatedly obtaining and/or offering support from colleagues verbally or in writing during the examination.

-The examination supervisor must inform the head of degree programme if an examination has been aborted in this way.
+The examination supervisor must inform the head of the degree or certificate programme if an examination has been terminated in this way.